 A quantitative approach was used for the bibliometric analysis, in this sense, as Zupic & Čater (2015) explain, increasing rigor, objectivity and decreasing the bias of researchers in the review.
-This type of orientation has been used in several researchers in the management field with valuable outcomings (Diez-Vial & Montoro-Sanchez, 2017; Vallaster et al., 2019; Ye et al., 2020).
+This type of orientation has been used by several researchers in the management field with valuable outcomings (Diez-Vial & Montoro-Sanchez, 2017; Vallaster et al., 2019; Ye et al., 2020).

 To reach the main objective this research was carried out in two stages: scientific mapping and network analysis.
 In the first, the data was searched in WoS and Scopus, analyzing the bibliometric indicators.
-In the second stage, considering the documents in the first stage and their bibliographic references as well, the network could be constructed, pandemic crisis, shows the number of scholars researching in OC, the most relevant journals and countries, taking into account the current situation.
+In the second stage, considering the documents in the first stage and their bibliographic references as well, the network could be constructed.